 - a The distribution company will identify investment strategies for which implementation and budget requests (or revenue collection) are expected to span multiple years. - b.
-In addition to the budgets and targets required in Section 3.2.A.viii.b, the distribution company will separately provide budgets and targets for multi-year strategies. xi Performance Incentive Plan Structure pursuant to Section 1.5
+In addition to the budgets and targets required in Section 3.2.A.viii.b, the distribution company will separately provide budgets and targets for multi-year strategies.

+xi.
+Performance Incentive Plan Structure, pursuant to Section 1.5.

+The distribution company may propose an incentive structure specific to the energy efficiency and conservation strategies in the Annual Plan pursuant to Section 1.4.

+xii.
+Testimony

+- a The distribution company will prefile testimony on the following: - (1) Cost-Effectiveness of measures, programs, and portfolios - (2) Prudencey and - (3) Reliability - (4) Environmental Responsibility - (5) Cost of Additional Supply compared to measures, programs, and portfolios - Prefiled testimony will also state what approvals for Energy Efficiency and Conservation Procurement the distribution company is requesting from the PUC.

+C. PUC Orders

-Х rent ormanice e incentive Flan Structure, pursuant to section 1.5.
-Commented [B1(42]: More of a placeholder.
-The energ Secti distribu gy effic on 1.4. tion company may propose an incentive structure specific to the iency and conservation strategies in the Annual Plan pursuant to xi ü.
-Testi mony a.
-T The dist ribution company will prefile testimony on the following: (1) Cost-Effectiveness of measures, programs, and portfolios Commented [BT(43]: To be consistent with the statute (2) Prudencey and (3) Reliability (4) Equitability (5) Environmental Responsibility (6) Cost of Additional Supply compared to measures, programs, and Commented [BT(44]: Moved from above portfolios Commented [BT(45]: To be consistent with the statute b. Р С Р Conserva OUC. ation Procurement the distribution company is requesting from the Z. P U C Or ders xi iii.
-The PUC will approve annual targetsgoals and rates for Energy Efficiency and Conservation Procurement programs and portfolios that meet the Standards herein.
-The PUC may deny approval of measures that do not meet the standards herein and that are not critically linked to the cost-effectiveness of other investments that are otherwise consistent with Least-Cost Procurement and the standards herein.
-Commented [BT(46]: Not including budgets here. xi īv.
+- xiii.
+The PUC will approve annual targets goals and rates for Energy Efficiency and Conservation Procurement programs and portfolios that meet the Standards herein - xiv.
+The PUC may deny approval of measures that do not meet the standards herein and that are not critically linked to the cost-effectiveness of other investments that are otherwise consistent with Least-Cost Procurement and the standards herein. - xv.
+The PUC will order adoption of any other proposals supported by the Plan and consistent with Least-Cost Procurement, and all applicable statutes, rules, and policies.

+D. Timing

+xvi Annual Plan shall be filed on October 15, except in years in which a Three-Year Plan is filed; in those years, the Annual Plan filing shall be made on November 1.PLACEHOLDER FOR FILING DEADLINE Commented [BT(42]: More of a placeholder.

+Commented [BT(44]: Moved from above

+Commented [BT(46]: Not including budgets here.

 Commented [BT(47]: Since this is happening, we need to address it.
-X v.
-The l consi polici FUC w istent w ies. ill order adoption of any other proposals supported by the Plan and vith Least-Cost Procurement, and all applicable statutes, rules, and ( AA.
-Ti ming xvi Annual Plan shall be filed on October 15, except in years in which a Three-Year Plan is filed; in those years, the Annual Plan filing shall be made on November 1.PLACEHOLDER FOR FILING DEADLINE